mantidproject/mantid/docs/source/interfaces/indirect/Crystal Field Python Interface.rst

 of the respective ion and the respective spectrum.

 The `IntensityScaling` factors for the spectra are preserved from the `CrystalField` objects in the combination.
-If only one of the `CrystalField` objects has `IntensityScaling` values set these used for the `CrystalFieldMultiSite` object.
+If only one of the `CrystalField` objects has `IntensityScaling` values set these are used for the `CrystalFieldMultiSite` object.
 In case of different settings for the original `CrystalField` objects the values for the object defining ion0 are used and a warning about this mismatch displayed.